mediamonks/channels/packages/channels/README.md

 ```

 ## Channels
 Channels are a way of grouping sounds that are played.
 They have their audio bus with volume and optional effects, and their output connects to the main output of a `Channels` instance.
-They are, however, completely optional and might not be needed at all, since sounds can also be played without a channel.
+They are, however, **completely optional** and might not be needed at all, since **sounds can also be played without a channel**.

 The reason to create a channel is to easily do things with a group of sounds, for example:
 - change their volume
 - apply effects
+- fade out
 - stop all of them

 ### Creating a channel